Onkeliroh/ARD-Audiothek-RSS-Adapter/README.md

 ## Setup

-- ktor, kotlin, maven, graalvm
+- ktor, kotlin, maven

-The tool is wirten in kotlin using the ktor framework and build with maven and graalvm for native image support.
+The tool is written in Kotlin using the Ktor framework and built with Maven.

 The tool offers the following API endpoints: